dennisbakhuis/Tutorials/Python_Conda_Pip_Environments/README.md

 [LinkedIn](https://linkedin.com/in/dennisbakhuis/)

 Here are my two cents on how I manage multiple versions of Python, ENVs, and packages.
-This is not the only way to go and this just works for me and might also work for you.
+This is not the only way to go and just works for me and might also work for you.

 ## Prerequisits for this tutorial:
 - None, you will install / setup the prerequisits through this Notebook.